jaryncolbert/recurse-world-map/README.md

 `postgres://localhost/worldmap`
 to connect over TCP/IP to the database named `worldmap`.

-There is a script
-to get the data the application needs from the Recurse Center API and store it in the database.
+The `update_data.py` script pulls RC profile data from the Recurse Center API, which also powers the [RC Directory](https://www.recurse.com/directory), and stores it in the database.
 To connect to the RC API,
 the script needs a personal access token, which you can create in the